 “It is a very apt programme to entertain our children for Children’s Day.
 Our children enjoyed the performance very much, as they have done so in the past performances presented by Practice […] For the last 2 days, our children have been calling each other Kaya & Roti…” – a school teacher

 “It was interactive and the children enjoyed it!
 The timing was just nice to have the children engaged.
-Please help me extend our gratitude to the team once again for the wonderful show and giving our children a good children’s day celebration!” – a school teacher
+Please help me extend our gratitude to the team once again for the wonderful show!” – a school teacher

 Kaya, Roti and Guyou